modularml/mojo/proposals/stdlib-extensions.md

 ## Similar work

-One can find in open-source, repositories that have an "incubator" repository where new features are tested and mature before pulling them in the main repository.
+One can find in open-source repositories that have an "incubator" repository, where new features are tested and mature before pulling them in the main repository.
 It's also a way to judge the popularity of new features.

-The author of this proposal was personnaly involved with `tensorflow-addons`, and believe that this was a massive improvements for the contributor's experience compared to the Tensorflow repository.
+The author of this proposal was personnaly involved with `tensorflow-addons`, and believe that this was a massive improvements to the contributor's experience compared to the Tensorflow repository.

 - [Tensorflow](https://github.com/tensorflow/tensorflow) (Internal source of truth)